Alfresco/alfresco-sdk/docs/troubleshooting.md

 this version of the Java Runtime only recognizes class file versions up to 52.0 (unable to load class [com.example.platformsample.Demo])
 ```

-This error represents that the source code was compiled using a wrong version of the JDK.
+This error represents that the source code was compiled using the wrong version of the JDK.
 This issue can happen if the generated project is compiled using
 JDK 11 and it is deployed in an ACS 6.0 container (which uses JRE 8).

 ### Solution

 To solve this issue you can follow several approaches:
-* Compile the project using a JDK version lower than 11 (and upper or equal 8).
+* Compile the project using a JDK version lower than 11 (and equal to or newer than 8).
 * Remove the `java11` profile in the `pom.xml` file of the base project (this is not recommended if you plan to move to ACS 6.1 in the future).
 * Move to ACS 6.1+.
-This is highly recommended due to it uses JRE 11 (JDK 8 has already reached its end of support time).
+This is highly recommended due to the fact that it uses JRE 11 (JDK 8 has already reached its end of support time).

 ## Containers synchronization

 ### Problem

 ACS depends on the readiness of the database in order to start properly.
-If the database is not ready when ACS reach the startup phase that requires it, then
+If the database is not ready when ACS reaches the startup phase that requires it, then
-it fails showing some error messages in the log:
+it fails showing error messages in the log:

 ```
 sample-project-acs_1    | Jan 10, 2019 10:58:06 AM org.postgresql.core.v3.ConnectionFactoryImpl log